There are items that cannot be transported by the aircraft whether carry-on or checked baggage:

 - Portable Electronic Devices (PED): e.g., Watch, Calculator, Camera, Cellular Phone, Laptop, Video, etc. If devices are carried in checked baggage, measures must be taken to prevent unintentional activation and to protect from damage, and the device must be completely switched off (not in sleep or hibernation mode).
 With a watt-hour rating less or equal to 100Wh, each person is limited to a maximum of 15PED and /or 20 spare batteries.
 The operator approval is required if passenger carry more than 15 PED and/or 20 spare batteries.

 - Limitation for Spare Batteries and Portable Battery Supply Device (Power Bank) : Carry-on baggage only and do not place in check-in baggage!
 Pack Individually: The battery terminals are protected from short circuits, e.g. by placing each battery in its own protective case, by taping over exposed terminals or by placing in plastic bag.
 For lithium metal batteries the lithium metal content must not exceed 2 grams and for lithium ion batteries the Watt-hour rating must not exceed 100 watt hours.
-If the power bank itself does not list specification, it will not be allowed for carriage.
+Power Banks are prohibited from carrying if they are not clearly marked with specifications or values.

 - With the Approval of the Airlines : Maximum two 100Wh-160Wh spare lithium-ion batteries (including Portable Battery Supply Device and Power Bank) per person may be carried in a carry-on baggage on board.
 Any lithium-ion battery that is over 160Wh is prohibited aboard the plane.
 The batteries must be of a type which meets the requirements of each test in the UN Manual of Tests and Criteria, Part III, subsection 38.3.
 For battery-powered wheelchairs/mobility aids, please refer to Personal Wheelchairs and Other Assistive Devices for more information.